Donald Edward Hermann Sr.

-Burial begins at 2 p.m.
+Burial will take place at 2 p.m.
 Friday, Aug.
-5 at Mount Pisgah Cemetery, 804 S. Emerson Ave. in Gillette with Military Honors by the American Legion Post 42.
+5 at Mount Pisgah Cemetery, 804 S. Emerson Ave., in Gillette with Military Honors by the American Legion Post 42.

+Donald Edward Hermann Sr. was born June 6, 1936, to Sybol and Frank Hermann in Rapid City, South Dakota.
+He married Betty Jo Boardman at the age of 18 and joined the Navy that same year, where he served four years.

+Don and Betty had and raised six children: Don, Dan, Darryl, Valerie, Douglas and Jess.
+They have 33 grandchildren and 43.5 great-grandchildren.

 (0) comments